Axian12138/sast2022_words_translator/README.md

 # sast2022_words_translator

-a navie script for words-translation
+a navie script for words-translation  by xuehan 2021010725

 ## Installation
 - Clone this repo by `git clone https://github.com/Axian12138/sast2022_words_translator`